pact-foundation/pact-jvm/provider/gradle/README.md

 }
 ```

-**NOTE: Currently the pacts are fetched from the broker during the configuration phase of the build.
-This means that
-if the broker is not available, you will not be able to run any Gradle tasks.** This should be fixed in a forth coming
-release.

-In the mean time, to only load the pacts when running the validate task, you can do something like:
+To only load the pacts when running the validate task, you can do something like:

 ```groovy
 pact {